jm379/blog/posts/1-extending-ruby.md

-- The `VALUE leibnizModule = rb_define_module("Leibniz");` creates a module `Leibniz`, and then stores the Ruby Module into `VALUE leibnizModule`.
+- The `VALUE leibnizModule = rb_define_module("Leibniz");` creates a module `Leibniz`, and then stores the Ruby Module into the variable `VALUE leibnizModule`.

 - The [`rb_define_singleton_method`](https://github.com/ruby/ruby/blob/c52f4eea564058a8a9865ccc8b2aa6de0c04d156/class.c#L2820)
 is used to create a `calc` singleton method for the module `VALUE leibnizModule`.